cedricwalter/cedricwalter.github.io/_posts/2013-08-19-schema-validation-for-joomla-extensions.md

 - allow `<field>` to have new attribute `extension=com_*` (contactcreator.xml)
 - In `<media>` attribute destination value is now optional
 - In `<fieldset>` add optional`addfieldpath=""` and validate that it is a valid path
-- In “`&lt;option value="" empty values are now allowed
+- In “`<option value="" empty values are now allowed
 - `<updateservers>` is now available in plugins manifests
 - In `<field>` type now support `type="modal_article"` or from enum (using xsd union)